Protect Your Hammer Union Threads

 While the above API RP will reduce the chances of incorrect connections, the protection of the hammer union threads remains an important factor for safe operations.
 Damaged threads can cause failures during high-pressure operations, causing damage to either staff or the environment.

 To protect the integrity of your hammer union threads, contact NOV’s Tuboscope MSI Pipe Protection Technologies today.
 They provide high-quality figure 1502 thread protection equipment that ensures improved safety and reduces production downtime.
-You may call us toll-free at 1-877-276-9208 for immediate assistance.
+Call us toll-free at 1-877-276-9208 for immediate assistance.